Agoric/documentation/main/wallet-api.md

 - `brandBoardId` `{String}`
 - Returns: `{Promise<string>}`

-Returns the board ID for the deposit facet of a purse in the user's Wallet that accepts payments of the brand specified by the `brandBoardId` parameter. **tyg todo: What if the Wallet has more than one purse for the specified by board ID brand?
-Or is the parameter really the id for a purse that takes that brand?**
+Returns the board ID for the deposit facet of the user's Wallet that accepts payments of the brand specified by the `brandBoardId` parameter.

 ### `getIssuers()`
 - Returns: `{Array<[Petname, Issuer]>}`